The Best Hanukkah Food to Make This Year, from Latkes to Brisket

 - Sufganiyot: Aka jelly doughnuts.
 While doughnuts were traditional holiday fare by the 12th century (foods fried in oil are an homage to the Hanukkah miracle), Polish Jews started filling them with jelly in the 16th century once sugar became cheap.

-- Challah: This old-school braided egg bread can do a lot more than make for a top-notch French toast.
+- Challah: This old-school braided egg bread can do a lot more than top-notch French toast.
 No Hanukkah spread is complete without it.

 2. Noodle Kugel